Certified Security Analyst (ECSA)

 Certified Security Analyst (ECSA) Training for EC-Council Certification

 - for a student to be able to write a professional pen test report

 ECSA is the only certification course, offered by a major certification body, that employs a live cyber range to simulate a realistic network environment and requires students to deploy the knowledge and tools from the class, to discover live vulnerabilities.

-- Certified Network Defender (CND) certification, OR
+Certified Network Defender (CND)

 Exam Required for Certified Security Analyst (ECSA) Certification

 To gain ECSA certification, the student must pass the following exam:

 Test duration: 4 hours